emmayisun/emmayisun.github.io/_posts/2024-01-31-jan-fomc-preview.md

 Regarding their views, Mester [disclosed](https://www.ft.com/content/ad029db4-d758-49a5-a38a-e505956e6784) that she is one of the six median dots but also [said](https://fedbot.io/fedspeak/2024/01/11/mester-bbg.html) "*March is probably too early in my estimation for a rate decline*".
 She also put a bit more emphasis on inflation expectations and wage growth.

-Daly [said](https://www.wsj.com/economy/central-banking/fed-official-says-rate-cuts-could-be-needed-next-year-to-prevent-over-tightening-29d009ce) that “*her outlook for interest rates and inflation was very close to the median”*.
-She has also been advocating “gradualism” and "patience".
+Daly is likely also a [median dot](https://www.wsj.com/economy/central-banking/fed-official-says-rate-cuts-could-be-needed-next-year-to-prevent-over-tightening-29d009ce) and has also been [advocating](https://fedbot.io/fedspeak/2024/01/19/daly-sd.html) “gradualism” and "patience".
 When asked about March, she [pushed back](https://fedbot.io/fedspeak/2024/01/19/daly-fox.html) with “*I think it’s premature to think cut is around the corner*".

 Barkin is likely one of the five 50bp cut dots as he views inflation “*a little stubborner than the average person in there*”, but he has left the door open by saying that he won’t ”*have any objection conceptually to toggling rates back toward normal levels as you build increasing conviction and confidence that inflation is on a convincing path back to target.*”